 Yes.
 You want to make sure they’re not stuck in the open position just when you have a water emergency!
 Do the same periodic check for the shutoff valves on your sinks, tubs, and toilets, too.

 Why do I hear a vibrating noise in my pipes?

 Noises can be fairly common in plumbing supply lines.
 If a washer in a faucet or valve is loose, you’ll hear it rattling or knocking.
 If the sound occurs when you open and close faucets rapidly, it generally means pipes are loose, and can be corrected by anchoring pipes more securely.
 If it really bothers you, you can add air chambers at the end of long pipe runs.
 Their installation will probably require a plumbing professional.

 What can I do about a sewer line blockage?

 The main culprit is tree roots, and once they’ve blocked the line, there is very little you can do.
 A plumbing professional can snake the line to get it as clear as possible, and then use copper sulfide products to kill the remaining vegetation.
-But odds are the sewer line will most likely need to be replaced if the roots can not be removed or the sewer line has collapsed.
+But odds are the sewer line will most likely need to be replaced.

 Are caustic liquid drain openers (like Drano or Liquid Plumber) harmful to pipes?